Tom-Mendy/Logseq/pages/Visual Studio Code.md

 - **Embedded Systems**: Good support for C/C++ development makes it useful for embedded systems development.
 - ### **Influence**

   VS Code has become one of the most popular #[[text editors]] in the developer community, highly regarded for its speed, functionality, and customization.
-It has influenced other editors and #IDE to adopt similar features and extensibility models.
+It has influenced other editors and [[Integrated Development Environment]] to adopt similar features and extensibility models.
 - ### **Why Use Visual Studio Code?**
 - **Cross-Platform**: Works across all major operating systems, ensuring a consistent development experience.
 - **Community and Support**: Backed by a robust ecosystem with frequent updates and a plethora of available extensions.